microsoft/shim-review/README.md

 dependency packages (for the additional packages that are installed using tdnf).

-To allow using the same Dockerfile for both x86_64 and aarch64, it uses a here-document, and so it requires using docker's buildx backend; it should be run as:
+For x86_64 architecture, the docker file can be found in the Dockerfile-x86_64 directory.
+For aarch64 architecture, the docker file can be found in the Dockerfile-aarch64 directory.

+For each, the docker build can be run using:

-$ docker buildx build .
+$ docker build .

 *******************************************************************************
 ### Which files in this repo are the logs for your build?